Vista Social

 What should a social media manager put on a resume?

 A social media manager, just like any other professional, needs to highlight their skills and previous work experiences in their resume.
-Be as specific as possible and include numbers, dates, project names, and other details to help prospects verify the information.
+Be as specific as possible by adding concrete information that prospects can check for themselves, such as a precise date tied to the work you completed or a measurable result linked to a project you handled.

 What are the key skills of a social media manager?